eldariont/svim/README.rst

 .. image:: https://img.shields.io/badge/published%20in-Bioinformatics-blue.svg
     :target: https://doi.org/10.1093/bioinformatics/btz041

-SVIM (pronounced *SWIM*) is a structural variant caller for long sequencing reads.
+SVIM (pronounced *swim*) is a structural variant caller for third-generation sequencing reads.
-It is able to detect and classify the following six classes of structural variation: deletions, insertions, inversions, tandem duplications, interspersed duplications and translocations.
+It is able to detect and classify the following six classes of structural variation: deletions, insertions, inversions, tandem duplications, interspersed duplications and translocations (see the figure below).
 SVIM also estimates the genotypes of deletions, insertions, inversions and interspersed duplications.
 Unlike other methods, SVIM integrates information from across the genome to precisely distinguish similar events, such as tandem and interspersed duplications and simple insertions.
 In our experiments on simulated data and real datasets from PacBio and Nanopore sequencing machines, SVIM reached consistently better results than competing methods.